DJI has made a great drone almost perfect.

-If you are looking for mid-range professional camera drone, the Mavic 2 Pro is a great choice.
+If you are looking for a mid-range professional camera drone, the Mavic 2 Pro is a great choice.

-But we don’t recommend it for all pros.
+But we don’t recommend it for all the pros.
 If you are looking for a drone for serious and versatile cinematography and photography, I recommend the Inspire 2.

 It has more advanced features that pros will appreciate.
 You can even change the camera.

 But it costs twice as much.

 Compact and Foldable